JoelSmith123/ideabox-mod2-refactor/TaskList.md

 19. (DONE)-------------------- when user clicks on title or body of an idea, that text should become editable text field, value set at existing content (event listener and toggle content editable -- Javascript)

-20. when user clicks outside that text field, the changes should be saved (event listener and set input value as content value and toggle content editable -- Javascript)
+**20. when user clicks outside that text field, the changes should be saved (event listener and set input value as content value and toggle content editable -- Javascript)**

-21. when user presses enter, the changes should be saved (event listener and set input value as content value and toggle content editable -- Javascript)
+**21. when user presses enter, the changes should be saved (event listener and set input value as content value and toggle content editable -- Javascript)**

-22. if the user reloads the page, the changes should persist.
-(Don't know how to do this yet.)
+**22. if the user reloads the page, the changes should persist.
+(Don't know how to do this yet.)**

 23. (DONE)--------------------there should be a search field at the top of the idea list